GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_faqs.md

 ### About the mapped waterbodies

 :::{dropdown} What satellite imagery does DEA Waterbodies use?
-DEA Waterbodies is based on Landsat satellite data provided by the United States Geological Service.
-The Digital Earth Australia (DEA) program within Geoscience Australia corrects this data and makes it available publicly.
+DEA Waterbodies is based on Landsat satellite data provided by the United States Geological Survey.
+The Digital Earth Australia (DEA) program within Geoscience Australia calibrates this data and makes it available publicly.

 The tool uses data from the Landsat 5 TM (1987--2011), Landsat 7 ETM+ (1999--present), Landsat 8 OLI (2013--present), and Landsat 9 OLI-2 (2021--present) missions.